Mystery and Tragedy: Unveiling the Truth Behind the Murder of Baroness Myriam Ullens de Schooten

 2023-10-12 04:47:00

 On Wednesday March 29, Baroness Myriam Ullens de Schooten (Myriam Lechien, known as “Mimi”), was killed in front of her home located in the village of Ohain, in Lasne.
 The wife of Baron Guy Ullens, a wealthy Belgian businessman, was shot and killed by her son-in-law, Nicolas Ullens.
-Almost seven months after the events, the latter is still in preventive detention at Nivelles prison.
+Almost seven months following the events, the latter is still in preventive detention at Nivelles prison.
 He appeared last week before the council chambers for a request for release under an electronic bracelet, which was refused.
 He has appealed and will appear before the indictment chamber on October 18.

 The investigation is still ongoing, which does not prevent the disclosure of a series of information in the press, targeting in particular Myriam Ullens in the alleged spending of her husband’s fortune, while the money is at the heart of this family drama.
 But for Virginie and Gilles, Mimi Ullens’ children, it’s too much.
-For the first time, they decided to speak about the facts to La Libre, via their lawyer, Laurent Kennes.
+For the first time, they decided to speak regarding the facts to La Libre, via their lawyer, Laurent Kennes.

 Nicolas Ullens must remain in prison: his lawyer wonders if it is “for fear of offending public opinion”